-- display widgets from other sites (e.g. Facebook)
+- display widgets from external sites (e.g. affiliate programs)

 - administrative forms (e.g. login, register, etc.)

-As you will learn in just a moment, themes can affect where widgets work on your site and some plugins add accompanying widgets that can enhance your website’s capabilities.
+As you will soon discover, themes affect where widgets work on your web site and many plugins include accompanying widgets that will enhance your website or blog’s usability.

-Most themes support widgets and provide widget-ready sections on your site where you can add widgets to.
+Most WP themes support widgets and provide widget-ready sections in the theme’s layout where widgets can be added to.

-Usually, this is going to be in the theme’s sidebar, but depending on the theme, these can also be located in the site’s header area, footer, and even below or above the content.
+Usually, features controlled by widgets can be found in your sidebar menu, but depending upon the theme, widgets can also be located in your site’s header, in the footer, sometimes even below or above the content area.

-For example, the WordPress theme shown in the screenshot below provides users with only one widget area adding items to the theme’s sidebar area …
+For example, the WordPress theme in the screenshot below has only one widget area displaying items in the theme’s sidebar …

-(Some themes only provide a single widget-ready area)
+(Some themes only have a single widget-ready area)

-Below is an enlarged image of the widget panel of the theme above, so you can see that the WP theme only contains one widget area …
+Below is an enlarged image of the widget section of the above theme, where you can see that this particular WordPress theme only includes one widget-enabled area …

-As you can see, the only place where you can add widgets to your site using the above theme is in the site’s sidebar area.
+As you can see from the above, the only area where users can add widgets to their website using the theme shown above is in the site’s sidebar area.